-Add the map layer and the non-geographic layer to the data frame.
+Add the map layer and the non-geographic layer to your ArcGIS project map.
 For the purposes of this illustration, we are using a shapefile of census tracts in Winnipeg, Manitoba, Canada and a dataset of median household income from the census.
 This is what the attribute table looks like for the map layer.